Pont du GardVisiting Avignon Avignon Papacy Châteauneuf-du-Pape

 All these people needed water.
-There was a large spring, the Fontaine d'Eure, about 20 kilometers away in the straight line.
+There was a large spring, the Fontaine d'Eure, about 20 kilometers away in a straight line.
 But the Garrigues de Nîmes, the southernmost foothills of the Massif Central, were in the way.
-To tunnel through them would require a tunnel 8 to 10 kilometers long.
+A tunnel through them would have to be 8 to 10 kilometers long.

 The only practical route was a 50-kilometer-long loop to the east around those foothills.
 The spring was only 17 meters higher than the repartition basin in Nemausus.
 But, with a very carefully designed and built aqueduct, this would work.